Matteo842/SaveState/README.md

 ## Usage

 1.  **Launch** `SaveState.exe` or run `python game_saver_gui.py`.
-2.  **Configure Settings (Recommended on first launch):** Click the "Impostazioni" (Settings) button.
+2.  **Configure Settings (Recommended on first launch):** Click the Settings button.
 Set your desired "Percorso Base Backup" (Base Backup Path) where all backups will be stored in subfolders named after your profiles.
 Adjust other settings like max backups, theme, language, etc.
 3.  **Add Profiles:**
-    * **Manually:** Click "Nuovo Profilo Manuale" (New Manual Profile), enter a name, and provide the full path to the game's save folder.
+    * **Manually:** Click New Manual Profile, enter a name, and provide the full path to the game's save folder.
-    * **Steam:** Click "Gestisci Giochi Steam" (Manage Steam Games).
+    * **Steam:** Click Manage Steam Games.
 Select a detected game and click "Configura Profilo Selezionato" (Configure Selected Profile).
 The app will try to guess the save path; confirm or provide it manually.
-    * **Minecraft:** Click the Minecraft button (dirt block icon).
+    * **Minecraft:** Click the Minecraft button.
 Select a world from the list and click OK.
 A profile will be created using the world name and its folder path.
     * **Drag & Drop:** Drag a game's `.lnk` shortcut file from your Desktop or elsewhere onto the main application window.
 The app will suggest a profile name and start searching for the save path; you'll be prompted to confirm or enter it manually.
 4.  **Manage Profiles:**
     * Select a profile in the list.
-    * Click **"Esegui Backup"** to back it up.
+    * Click **Run Backup** to back it up.
-    * Click **"Ripristina da Backup"** to restore from a previous backup.
+    * Click **Restore from Backup** to restore from a previous backup.
-    * Click **"Gestisci Backup"** to view and delete specific backup archives for that profile.
+    * Click **Manage Backup** to view and delete specific backup archives for that profile.
     * Click the **Desktop Icon button** ("SC") to create a shortcut on your Desktop for quick backups of that profile.
-    * Click **"Elimina Profilo"** to remove the profile entry (this does not delete existing backup files).
+    * Click **Delete Profile** to remove the profile entry (this does not delete existing backup files).
 5.  **Other Actions:**
-    * Use **"Apri Cartella Backup"** to quickly open the base backup location in Explorer.
+    * Use **Open Backup Folder** to quickly open the base backup location in Explorer.
     * Toggle the **Log Console** visibility using the terminal icon button.
     * Toggle the **Theme** using the sun/moon icon button.